Slenderman00/generic-streaming/readme.md

     ./peak-dind.sh
     ```
 A web-based VNC server should be available at [http://127.0.0.1:5800](http://127.0.0.1:5800).
 Visit http://client.peak on the browser to see the service in action.
-You must enable `network.dns.disableIPv6` under `about:config`, as this browser is sometimes unwilling to send anything other than HTTPS AAAA requests.
+You must enable `network.dns.disableIPv6` under `about:config`, as this browser is sometimes unwilling to send anything other than HTTP AAAA requests.

 ## **Using Windows**